zybexXL/ZHash/README.md

     -x <mask>       : exclude files matching given file mask -s, -subs       : process subfolders
-    -n, -new        : process only new files (files not in zhash.zhs) -r, -refresh    : process only files already in zhash.zhs
+    -n, -new        : process only new files (files not in zhash.zh) -r, -refresh    : process only files already in zhash.zh

   OUTPUT:
-    -f <zhash.zhs>  : hashes filename.
-Outputs to console if not provided -l, -local      : output hashes file on same folder as source file(s) -p, -purge      : remove non-existant files from the hashes file -h, -hide       : set the Hidden + System attributes on the hashes file -a, -abs        : output absolute instead of relative (default) paths -q, -quiet      : quiet mode, suppresses console output -d, -debug      : print some debug info
+    -f <zhash.zh>   : hashes filename.
+Outputs to console if not provided -l, -local      : output hashes file on same folder as source file(s) -p, -purge      : remove non-existant files from the hashes file -h, -hide       : set the Hidden attribute on the hashes file -hs, -syshide   : set the Hidden + System attributes on the hashes file -a, -abs        : output absolute instead of relative (default) paths -q, -quiet      : quiet mode, suppresses console output -d, -debug      : print some debug info